 The same technique can be used for the IPv6 routing table.
-Figure 29 shows the data set for BGP from January 2010 until January 2019.
+Figure 28 shows the data set for BGP from January 2010 until December 2020.

-Figure 29 - IPv6 BGP Table Size from January 2012
+Figure 28 - IPv6 BGP Table Size from January 2012

-The first order differential, or the rate of growth of the IPv6 BGP routing table is shown in Figure 30.
-The number of additional routing entries has grown from 10 new entries per day at the start of 2012 to a peak of over 60 new entries per day in 2019.
-Obviously, this is far lower than the equivalent figure in the IPv4 domain, which is growing by some 150 new entries per day, but it does show a consistent level of increasing growth.
+The first order differential, or the rate of growth of the IPv6 BGP routing table is shown in Figure 29.
+The number of additional routing entries has grown from 10 new entries per day at the start of 2012 to a peak of over 120 new entries per day at the end of 2020.
+Obviously, this is still lower than the equivalent figure in the IPv4 domain, which is growing by some 150 new entries per day, but it does show a consistent level of increasing growth.